 Note that the <name> portion should not contain spaces or special characters.

-Ford ANC/PS/AVAS Configuration File (VBF)
+ANC/PS/AVAS Acoustic Calibration File (VBF)

 A single downloadable file will encapsulate the ANC/PS/AVAS acoustic calibration.
 This calibration/configuration file will be encoded in VBF (Versatile Binary Format) format.
 The VBF file format is Ford proprietary, used as a container for downloading software and calibration data to various vehicle ECU’s.
 A VBF formatted file contains multiple blocks or sections, with the first block being an ASCII encoded header, with all remaining blocks being binary encoded.